alvinleung1996/tutoria-server/README.md

 $ python manage.py runcrons --force
 ```
     1. System searches for all sessions not ended
-    2. System performs payment(if needed) and send corresponding messages
+    2. System performs payment(if needed)
+    3. System sends invitation to review messages to corresponding students
     3. System marks all those sessions as ended
 ## Database
 SQLite in django has been used